Kaitano Tembo

 Kaitano Tembo (born 22 July 1970) is a Zimbabwean retired football defender and a former SuperSport United head coach.
 A Zimbabwean international, he played at the 1999, 2000 and 2003 COSAFA Cup and the 2004 African Cup of Nations.
 He has managed clubs in South Africa.

+Tembo was appointed interim national manager of Zimbabwe in April 2026, leaving the role in August 2026.